 – sustainer tabs (optional)

-– a heat-proof container to melt you wax in that you’ve designated for crafting (I use this stainless steel pitcher)
+– a heat-proof container to melt you wax in that you’ve designated for crafting (I use this stainless steel pitcher) and something to place it on top of

 Instructions for making beeswax candles in pumpkins